Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

 ### ReadEncodedBitmapBinary

-Reads the encoded SigObj data from a binary data which was created using RenderBitmap function.
+Reads the encoded SigObj data from binary data which was created using RenderBitmap function.

 | Parameters                                 |
 | ------------------------------------------ |